-Pursuant to the requirements of section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act, and Item 402(u) of Regulation S-K, below is a description of the relationship between the annual total compensation of our median employee and the annual total compensation of our Chief Executive Officer for 2022.
-The 2022 CEO pay ratio provided below is a reasonable estimate calculated in a manner consistent with Item 402(u) of Regulation S-K.
+Pursuant to the requirements of section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act, and Item 402(u) of Regulation S-K, below is a description of the relationship between the annual total compensation of our median employee and the annual total compensation of our CEO for 2023.
+We believe that the 2023 CEO pay ratio provided below is a reasonable estimate calculated in a manner consistent with Item 402(u) of Regulation S-K.

-Under the applicable regulations, a company may identify its median employee for purposes of providing pay ratio disclosure once every three years and then use that employee to calculate and disclose the median employee's total compensation so long as, during the last completed fiscal year, there has been no change in the employee population or employee compensation arrangements that such company reasonably believes would result in a significant change to the previous year's pay ratio disclosure.
-We have reviewed the changes in our employee population and employee compensatory arrangements and, based on that review, have decided to calculate the 2022 CEO pay ratio using the same median employee for 2022 as we used for 2021 because we reasonably believe that there has been no change in either the Company or the median employee's compensation that would significantly affect our 2022 pay ratio disclosure.
+We have reviewed the changes in our employee population and employee compensatory arrangements and, based on that review, have decided to calculate the 2023 CEO pay ratio using the same median employee for 2023 as we used for 2022 because we believe that there have been no changes in either the Company's employee population or compensatory arrangements that would significantly affect our 2023 pay ratio disclosure.

 To determine our median employee, we examined the total cash compensation (salary or hourly wages plus bonuses and other cash incentives) for all full-time, part-time, and temporary employees who were employed by us as of December 31, 2021.
 We annualized salaries and wages for employees who did not work a full year.
 We believe the use of total cash compensation for our employees is a consistently applied compensation measure, and note, in this regard, that we do not widely distribute annual equity awards to our employees.
-Specifically, in 2022 only about sixteen percent of our employees received annual equity awards.
+Specifically, in 2023 only about 13% of our employees received annual equity awards.

-Once the median employee was identified, as described above, we then calculated this employee's annual total compensation using the same methodology we use for our named executive officers for purposes of the Summary Compensation Table in this proxy statement.
-As so calculated, the identified median employee's total compensation was \$100,375.
-Ms. Antonello's total 2022 compensation was \$2,518,681.
-Based on this information, our 2022 CEO to median employee pay ratio is 25:1.
+Once the median employee was identified, as described above, we then calculated this employee's annual total compensation using the same methodology we use for our NEOs for purposes of the 2023 Summary Compensation Table.
+As so calculated, the identified median employee's total compensation was \$104,779.
+Ms. Antonello's total 2023 compensation was \$3,727,106.
+Based on this information, our 2023 CEO to median employee pay ratio is approximately 36:1.